oqtane/Oqtane.Dapper/README.md

 Package\
 - debug.cmd - addition of Dapper assembly for deployment
-- nuspec - addition Dapper assembly
+- nuspec - addition of Dapper assembly

 Server\
 - csproj - addition of Dapper package